PlaidCloud/website/content/en/docs/tasks/administer-cluster/extended-resource-node.md

 ## Advertise a new extended resource on one of your Nodes

-To advertise a new extended resource on a Node, send an HTTP PATCH request to the Kubernetes API server.
+To advertise a new extended resource on a Node, send an HTTP PATCH request to the PlaidCloud API server.
 For example, suppose one of your Nodes has four dongles attached.
 Here's an example of a PATCH request that advertises four dongle resources for your Node.